make-chive-butter-now-so-easy-close-look-at-egg-shaped-butter-on-small-round-dish-featured-image

 • 1/2 teaspoon fine sea salt (if you use salted butter, skip the salt)

-The first step is to be sure your unsalted butter is at room temperature; otherwise, combining the fresh herbs will be tricky.
+The first step is to be sure your unsalted butter is at room temperature before mixing in the fresh herbs.
 If you forget to soften your stick of butter, don’t worry!
 Check out my quick tips below to get it softened fast.

 sticks-of-butter-in-bowl